 Calibrd vs Exponent

-Exponent is the Coursera-style curriculum for interview prep — courses, lecture videos, AI mocks, peer matching.
-Calibrd is a per-job-posting prep tool that reads the actual JD and tells you what that interview will ask.
-They solve different parts of the same problem; most serious candidates use both at different points.
+Exponent is the Coursera-style curriculum for interview prep, courses, lecture videos, AI mocks, peer matching.
+Calibrd is your private AI interview coach for a specific job: it reads the JD, calibrates to your CV, predicts what thatinterview will ask, and tells you when each answer is ready to deliver.
+Different jobs.
+Most mid-to-senior candidates use both at different points.

 When Exponent is the right tool